Gridbear7/MatteoBuda.github.io/3DRenderEngineInMaya/README.txt

 Requirements:

 -If Qt is not installed in your mayapy env, you will need to install it first in order to use this ("PathToMayaFolder\bin\mayapy.exe" -m pip install Qt.py==1.3.6)
+-If Numpy is not installed in your mayapy env, you will need to install it first in order to use this ("PathToMayaFolder\bin\mayapy.exe" -m pip install numpy==1.26.1)
 -In 3DRenderEngineTool.py you'll need to change the file path variable to the location you placed this programs folder here: dirpathstr = r'\path_to_folder\3DRenderEngineInMaya'